30-Year-Old Second Baseman – Atlanta Braves

-Signed a minor league contract with the Cubs in August of 2015.
+Signed a one-year contract with the Braves in December of 2015.

-Bonifacio signed a minor league contract with the Cubs on Tuesday, Gordon Wittenmyer of the Chicago Sun-Times reports.
+Bonifacio agreed to a one-year contract with the Braves on Wednesday, David O'Brien of the Atlanta Journal-Constitution reports.

 To instantly reveal our fantasy analysis of every player – including Emilio Bonifacio – simply subscribe now.